learn-co-curriculum/dsc-effect-sizes/README.md

-Here's a function that encapsulates the code we have already seen for computing overlap and probability of superiority.
+Here's a function that encapsulates the code you have already seen for computing overlap and probability of superiority.

 ```python